ic-Solutions/rotary-gurgaon/README.md

 run : `bundle init` - for create Gemfile

-go to application folder and run : `bundle exec jekyll serve`
+go to application folder and run : `bundle exec jekyll serve` or `bundle exec jekyll serve --open-url`

 *note : you may have to update some packages